 These questions are on the Requisition for tax reporting purposes.
 The answers to each of these questions default to N/A (Not Applicable).
 In most cases, the answers can be left as N/A unless you are purchasing services (not goods) from a foreign or out of state vendor.
 When purchasing services from a foreign or out of state vendor, answers should be provided to each question.
 The answers to these questions will help ensure that the University is meeting its tax reporting and withholding obligations.

 5. Delivery Section

 - Use Org Address: Click the Use Org Address button to return the default shipping address information assigned on the Organization document for the organization specified in the Document Overview tab (Requisition Detail, Chart/Org fields).
 If the default shipping address for the Organization needs to be updated, an Organization document should be processed in KFS.
 For Davis on-campus deliveries, make sure you include the ONE SHIELDS AVE designation in the Address Line 2 field, such as indicated on the ONE SHIELDS AVE page.
-The ONE SHIELDS AVE designation is required for deliveries made by the US Postal Service (USPS).
+The ONE SHIELDS AVE designation is required for on-campus deliveries made by the US Postal Service (USPS).

 - Enter Address: Click the Enter Address button and the address, city, state, postal code, and country information can be manually entered.
 For Davis on-campus deliveries, make sure you include the ONE SHIELDS AVE designation in the Address Line 2 field, such as indicated on the ONE SHIELDS AVE page.
-The ONE SHIELDS AVE designation is required for deliveries made by the US Postal Service (USPS).
+The ONE SHIELDS AVE designation is required for on-campus deliveries made by the US Postal Service (USPS).